HouseRulesDLP/OSE/character_classes/Cleric.md

 | L+5        | 20     |
 | >=L+6      | --     |

-**Explanation of Effects**
+##### Explanation of Effects
 - **--:** The cleric is incapable of affecting creatures of this HD or higher.
 - **{number}:** To successfully turn these creatures, the cleric must roll this or higher on a d20 plus their WIS modifier.
 Creatures are affected as result 'T', below.
 If the cleric fails this roll, this group of unholy creatures are immune to being turned by this cleric for 24 hours.
 - **T:** These creatures are automatically Turned.
 Turned creatures become [[Frightened]] of the cleric for a number of minutes equal to the cleric's level.
 - **D:** Roll to determine the number of affected hit dice as for a successful turning (as above).
 However, instead of becoming Frightened, any unliving creatures are permanently destroyed.
 Extra-planar creatures (such as fiends) are banished back to their home plane for a minimum of 1 year per level of the Cleric.
 Other living creatures that are affected take 1d6 Holy damage per 2 full levels of the Cleric, each.
 - **DD:** As 'D', above, but the number of HD affected are 3d6 plus the cleric's level and any damage done is 1d6 per Cleric level.

-## Followers
+### Followers
 A cleric may establish a place of worship (hereafter referred to as a "temple") as soon as they have the means and permission of their holy order to do so.
-After establishing a temple and reaching the level of respect and renown afforded to someone of 10th level or higher the PC will attract followers who will appear over the course of several months:
+After establishing a temple and reaching the level of respect and renown afforded to someone of 10th level or higher the PC will attract followers.
+The GM will inform you of when and how many followers appear.
-- 2d6 infantry
-- 1d6 archers
-- 1d3 cavalry
-- 1 sergeant per 10 troops (10% chance of being a 1st level paladin)
-- 1 lieutenant per 3 sergeants (15% chance of being a 2nd level paladin)
-- 1 captain if there are at least 2 lieutenants.
-(20% chance of being a 3rd level paladin)
-- A number of lay worshipers who will help maintain the temple.

-The troops only require 50% the normal salary and add +3 to their morale due to religious fervor.
-Additionally, each month the cleric should make a Competent Charisma check.
-Upon a success, 1d3 1st level clerics will arrive to learn from and assist the PC.
-Those followers of 1st level or higher count among the cleric's retainers.
-All will belong to the same holy order as the PC.

-## Cleric Level Progression
+###### Cleric Level Progression
 <table>
     <thead>
     <tr>